 These music legends collaborated with Ibanez to create their signature models.
 These guys have the means to buy whatever they want, but they prefer to play Ibanez guitars.

 There are a lot of great Ibanez guitars out there, but they all have their own unique sound and feel.
-Here’s a quick look at some of the best Ibanez Guitars that you can buy if you’re looking for something that will stand out in a crowd.
+Here’s a quick look at some of the best Ibanez Guitars available if you’re looking for something that will stand out in a crowd.

 The GRX40 GIO is an excellent beginner electric guitar for those on a tight budget.
 This guitar has electronics and quality that exceeds its price level, and it includes features like the ‘mono-unit’ output jack that make this guitar even easier to get on and play.